 The first drop-down option, “sidebar position,” is the option that toggles whether a side menu you create later will display.
 Here, you can select “Left” or “Right,” which will designate where the menus will be anchored.

-Now that you have enabled the feature, you can create your own custom side menus.
+Now that you have enabled the feature, you can customize your own navigation side menus.
 Back in the admin panel, navigate again to “Appearance” and select “Menus”–the same place that you would go to modify your site’s top navigation bar.
 To create a new navigation menu, click the “create a new menu” link, which is near the top of the page under the “Edit Menus” tab.

 You may now name your menu and add pages or posts to it, just as you would to your top navigation bar.
 Once you have created your menu, you must choose where you want the menu to display.
 Navigate again to “Appearance” and select “Widgets.”

 Drag the “Navigation Menu” box, listed under “Available Widgets” on the left-hand side of the screen, into the “Sidebar.”

 Under “Select Menu,” choose the menu that you created.
 Your menu is now anchored to the side of every page on your site.
 You likely want your side menu to display on certain pages only.
 If so, choose “Show widget on selected” from the “Widget Context” dropdown list.

 From here, you could select global sections of your site, but if you want it to display only in certain areas you will need to specify specific pages in the “Target by URL” box.
 First, select "show widget on selected."